 Frankfurt is a metropolis and the largest city in the German state of Hesse.
-Frankfurt is the largest city in the Rhine Franconian dialect area.
+It is the largest city in the Rhine Franconian dialect area.
 Frankfurt is culturally, ethnically and religiously diverse, with half of its population, and a majority of its young people, having a migrant background.

 In the warmest period of the year (May to September), Frankfurt is the warmest large city in Germany.
 Precipitation is not abundant but it is quite common and well distributed throughout the year.
 However, the rainiest season is summer, and the least rainy in winter.

 Frankfurt is home to influential educational institutions, including the Goethe University, the UAS, the FUMPA and graduate schools like the Frankfurt School of Finance & Management.

 The "festival of light" takes place biannually many buildings are specially lit for the event.
 The Skyscraper Festival is unique in Germany, for two days most skyscrapers are open to the public.
-Sky-divers, base jumpers, fireworks and laser shows are some of the extra attractions.
+Sky-divers, base jumpers, fireworks and laser shows are some extra attractions.